KayOtiq/smartflow-template-v5/README.md

 - All code must pass linting and tests before merging.
 - Use Playwright's built-in locators and follow the page object model.
-- See `.github/copilot-instructions.md` for AI agent and code convention details.

 ## CI/CD